 He reminds her that God may have placed her in the role she is in for such a time as this!

 This exchange is at the heart of this Bible study because it applies to us today as well.

 You too were made for such a time as this.
 For such a time as right now.

 So Queen Esther chooses to go to the king.
-She tells Mordecai to go to all the Jews in Shushan and have them fast for her, as she would also be doing, and if she dies going in to the king then so be it.Mordecai reminded Esther that God may have placed her in the role she is in for such a time as this!
+She tells Mordecai to go to all the Jews in Shushan and have them fast for her, as she would also be doing, and if she dies going before the king then so be it.Mordecai reminded Esther that God may have placed her in the role she is in for such a time as this!
 Click To Tweet

 Queen Esther’s Banquets